RHaigh/Quickload-simplified-leaflet-maps-R/README.md

 mathematically simplify the boundaries and compress the base map, similar to zipping a folder.

 Analysts can then simply save the simplified basemap as an .rds object and deploy this to their chosen staging environment.
-This wil ldramatically decrease loading times for users.
+This will dramatically decrease map loading times for users.